Skip to main content

 ]

-# Get streaming response with callback
+# Get streaming response with enhanced callback

-streaming_response = await api_client.get_response(
+response = await api_client.get_response(

 messages,